Playing games may sound like an activity not aimed for learning. Some might even define it as a misuse of our time. But, is it really?

 Social and emotional development

 - Social skills: Games can teach your little one to follow rules and respect someone else’s turn.
-He can also practice how to talk to others and how to understand different points of view.
+They can also practice how to talk to others and how to understand different points of view.

 - Strengthen relationships: When playing board games, you can also have fun and spend quality time as a family.
 This type of activity can contribute to make you feel closer to each other and strengthen your relationship.
 If you feel like it, you can even invite some friends over and foster your little one’s social skills.
 Harvard stated that a significant relation exists between social interactions and our health.
 Many board games are now designed for entire families.
 Both children and adults can find them fun!